 Well known Yanagisawa endorsers include J.D.
 Allen, Gary Bartz and Lakecia Benjamin from the jazz world, and Jess Gillam and Christina Leonard from the classical sphere.

-Elkhart is one of a number of brands – along with King, Vincent Bach and (in the USA) Selmer Paris – that is distributed by the American company Conn-Selmer.
+Elkhart is one of a number of saxophone brands – along with King, Vincent Bach and (in the USA) Selmer Paris – that is distributed by the American company Conn-Selmer.

-Originally based in Elkhart, Indiana, it now focuses on producing saxophones for the student market and makes its products in Taiwan.
+Originally based in Elkhart, Indiana, it now focuses on producing instruments for the student sax market and makes its products in Taiwan.

 The Elkhart 100 Series is an excellent budget option.
 A cheap saxophone compared to many others here, it’s well-regarded by teachers around the world and has been bought in bulk by countless schools and music services.

 They are well built and, when comparing to other student horns such as the Yamaha YAS-280, extremely affordable as far as saxophones go.

 Elkhart also offers the SXAD Deluxe, a more high-end student alto saxophone, and the SXB-WB, an intermediate level baritone saxophone.